rabbitmq/rabbitmq-website/site/parameters.md

   </tr>
 </table>

-By doing that all the queues matched by the pattern "^hf\\." will have the `"federation-upstream-set"` and the policy definitions applied to them.
+By doing that all the queues matched by the pattern "^tf\\." will have the `"federation-upstream-set"` and the policy definitions applied to them.

 ## <a id="operator-policies" class="anchor" href="#operator-policies">Operator Policies</a>